 Screen time leads to a number of health and wellness issues.
 Obesity, for example, is the result of eating too many calories and not getting enough exercise.
 Children who sit in front of electronic screens for long periods and snack will gain weight.
-Obesity leads to many illnesses over time, including asthma.
+Obesity may lead to many illnesses over time, including asthma.

 Digital eyestrain can occur from looking at screens for long periods of time.
 A child’s eyes are still developing between the ages of 5 and 13.
 Too much screen time can lead to tired eyes, double vision, itching, and burning eyes.
 Eyestrain contributes to headache, neck pain, and difficulty focusing.

 Excessive screen time is harmful to your child’s emotional well being.
-Children often suffer from anxiety because they are constantly logged onto the internet, a video game, or the TV.
+Children often suffer from anxiety because they are constantly logged onto the internet, playing a video game, or watching TV.
 Depression is possible because of the many hours a child sits alone, often in the dark, engaged in screen time.

 Other physical side effects from too much screen time include trouble sleeping and focusing in the classroom.
 Excessive screen time can lead to risky behaviors, too.
 Being online with friends or strangers may encourage children to participate in sexual activity, sexting, drug use, and bullying.

 - Should my child’s eyes be a certain distance from the screen?